Olympic Games Tokyo 2020 - The Official Video Game: Events

+Playable nations

 The game features 80 playable nations, making it the most playable nations that have ever been in an Olympics video game.

 Top Athletes

 In addition to allowing players to compete against fictional athletes, the game also allows players to compete against licensed players, referred to as "top athletes", in training mode.
 The top athletes serve as the hardest difficulty for each event, with the game recording, and rewarding players based on, how many times they have beaten a top athlete.
 There are 20 top athletes, one for each event, representing 17 national teams.